 The Charles Puksta Library offers student centered information and research services to support curriculum needs and information literacy.
-The 10,000+ square foot facility features a 20 seat computer lab, a multimedia lab, group and individual study space, increased stack space, a state of the art lactation and parents room, treadmill desks, and wireless Internet access throughout the library.
+The 10,000+ square foot facility features a 20 seat computer lab, a multimedia lab, group

 The library features a complete package of print, audiovisual, and electronic resources to meet research needs.
 Our current collection contains over 16,000 books, 1,100 videos and DVDs.
 The collection is built to support the specific programs at the college as well as to provide recreational reading and enrichment opportunities.